Feminist Approach

 WRC’s work on sexual violence against men and boys strives to prioritize accountability to women and girls.
 We do this by:

-- advocating for services for and attention to survivors of all genders;
+• advocating for services for and attention to all survivors, including those with diverse SOGIESC;

-- dispelling the myth that services and treatment are available for sexual violence survivors who identify as women and girls, but not for men and boys—services and treatment are typically limited for all survivors of all genders; and
+• dispelling the myth that services and treatment are available for sexual violence survivors who identify as women and girls, but not for men and boys—services and treatment are typically limited for all survivors;

 Sexual Violence Project

-WRC has conducted qualitative, exploratory studies to better understand the nature, characteristics, and impacts of sexual violence against displaced men and boys and to help humanitarian agencies improve protection mechanisms and strengthen services for survivors.
-Intersections with violence against women and girls were also explored.
+Under the Sexual Violence Project, WRC has conducted qualitative, exploratory studies to both better understand the nature, characteristics, and impacts of sexual violence against displaced men and boys, including persons with diverse SOGIESC, and to help humanitarian agencies improve protection mechanisms and strengthen services for survivors.
+Intersections with violence against women and girls have also been explored.

 In July 2018, WRC traveled to Cox’s Bazar, Bangladesh, to explore sexual violence perpetrated against Rohingya men and boys in Myanmar and Bangladesh.